neo-project/docs/docs/en-us/reference/rpc/latest-version/api/getrawtransaction.md

 ﻿# getrawtransaction Method

-Return the corresponding transaction information based on the specified hash value.
+Returns the corresponding transaction information based on the specified hash value.

 ```json
 {